 HSE starts to enforce domestic gas safety

 HSE assumed responsibility for mains gas safety functions on 1 February 1984, taking over from the Department of Energy.
 This involves responsibility for the safety of gas mains in the home as well as the workplace.
 HSE was given the power to introduce gas safety regulations under the Gas Act 1972 and enforce safety regulations made under this Act.
 Now HSE and local authorities have joint enforcement responsibilities under the Gas Safety (Installation and Use) Regulations 1998 and are responsible for preventing injury to consumers and the public from either fire and explosion or carbon monoxide (CO) poisoning.
-More information is available on the Gas health and safety law and enforcement website.
+More information is available on the Gas health and safety website.

 Abbeystead pumping station (16 fatalities)

 An explosion occurred at a subterranean valve house in the Lune/Wyre Water Transfer Scheme at Abbeystead in Lancashire on 23 May 1984.
 Sixteen people were killed and 28 injured whilst taking part in an evening visit at the site.
 The visit was part of a programme to demonstrate to local residents that their fears that the Transfer Scheme would cause winter flooding were unfounded.
 The explosion occurred while water was being pumped over the weir into the river Wyre.
 The valve house was severely damaged during the incident.
 HSE investigated and concluded that the explosion was caused by ignition of a mixture of methane and air which had built up in the wet room of Abbeystead Valve House.
 The source of the ignition was not identified.
 HSE also contacted water authorities and alerted them to the potential dangers of water transfer and comparable systems where methane could pose a serious risk.